jamesmc1312/thread_worker/README.md

 Currently seutp to read from an input file and queue each line to have a task ran on it.
 You can modify this to read from Stdin and to run any task you would like.

-You can modify the task at the '// Task' comment.
+You can modify the task at the '// Run Task' comment.